ProAir HFA (albuterol sulfate) prescription available online

 ProAir HFA can come in different forms and doses, so be sure to follow the specific instructions on your prescription.
 Some specific dosage instructions may include:

-Inhaler form dosage: When using the quick relief inhaler device, spray it in the air three times first, and shake it twice.
+Inhaler form dosage: When first using the quick relief inhaler device, spray it in the air three times first, and shake it twice.
 Be sure to count test sprays.
-Afterward, inhale it deeply and for ten seconds.
-This practice should be done if you have not used the inhaler for 2 weeks.
+Breathe out, then press the inhaler & breathe in slowly and hold for ten seconds.

-• In adult use, 2-3 puffs daily every 4-6 hours.
-For a workout, take 2-3 puffs 30 minutes prior to starting exercise.
+Patients may use 1-2 puffs up to every 4-6 hours as needed.
+For a workout, take 1-2 puffs 30 minutes prior to starting exercise.

 What to avoid while taking ProAir HFA